enkidevs/curriculum/security/securing-unix-the-osi-model/securing-the-physical-layer.md

 headline: What is one control for this OSI model Layer?

-question:| What is one control is the Physical Layer of the OSI Model?
+question:| What is one control in the Physical Layer of the OSI Model?

 answers: